Back to Blog

 • Week 3-4: Select a development partner.
 Use our evaluation guide to shortlist and compare.

 • Month 2-3: UI/UX design and menu photography.
-Invest in quality food photography because it directly impacts ordering behavior.
+Invest in good food photography.
+It directly shapes ordering behavior.

-• Month 3-5: Development, testing, and soft launch with regular customers.
+• Month 3-5: Development, testing, and a soft launch with regular customers.

-• Month 5-6: Full launch with marketing push, in-store promotion, and first-order incentives.
+• Month 5-6: Full launch with a marketing push, in-store promotion, and first-order incentives.

-• Ongoing: Monitor analytics, optimize menus based on data, evolve loyalty programs, and expand features.
+• Ongoing: Track analytics, optimize menus based on data, evolve loyalty programs, and add features.

 Key Takeaways

-• Aggregator commissions of 25-35% are a significant and growing drain on restaurant profitability.
-Even shifting 30% of aggregator orders to a direct app saves INR 3-8 lakhs annually.
+• Aggregator commissions of 25-35% are a real and growing drain on restaurant profit.
+Shifting even 30% of aggregator orders to a direct app saves INR 3-8 lakhs a year.

 • Owning customer data is as valuable as the commission savings.
-Data enables personalization, loyalty programs, and targeted marketing that aggregators cannot offer.
+Data powers personalization, loyalty programs, and targeted marketing that aggregators cannot offer.

 • UPI integration is non-negotiable.
 Over 70% of digital payments in India go through UPI.

 • Delivery logistics are solvable.
-Third-party delivery services like Shadowfax and Dunzo make it feasible for any restaurant to offer delivery without owning a fleet.
+Third-party services like Shadowfax and Dunzo let any restaurant offer delivery without owning a fleet.

 • The app pays for itself within 10-18 months for most restaurants with moderate delivery volume.
 From year two, it is a profit center.